A protester at a march for legal abortion in Argentina, 2017 | NurPhoto/SIPA USA/PA Images. All rights reserved

 Women’s rights to legal abortion have increased in Latin America – but so have campaigns and policies for medical staff to be able to ‘conscientiously object’ and refuse to participate in these procedures.

-“We didn’t see it coming,” said feminist activist Lilián Abracinskas in Uruguay, a secular country where abortion, same-sex marriage and the marijuana market were each legalised in the last decade.
+“We didn’t see it coming,” said feminist activist Lilián Abracinskas in Uruguay, a secular country where abortion, same-sex marriage and the marijuana market have all been legalised in the last decade.

 Abracinskas told 50.50 that many people assumed conscientious objection provisions “would have no impact” on services in the country.
 “We really never discussed it, and then it became a problem,” she said.